mbullen/etec5202016/user/pages/03.assignments/page.md

 #### Collaboration
 There is a collaborative option for Assignments 2 and 3.
 You can do one or both assignments in a group.
 Use the Assignment Groups tool on Blackboard Connect to sign up for a group.
 #### Participation Grade
 Ten per cent of your final grade is for participation in the discussion forums.
-To earn the full 10%  you need to contribute <strong>at least two messages to each unit discussion.
+To earn the full 10%  you need to contribute at least two messages to each unit discussion.

 #### Assignment Deadlines(January 2016)
 Assignment 1: Feb.
 7
 Assignment 2: March 6